International Conference of Women Engineers and Scientists

 ICWES (International Conference of Women Engineers and Scientists) is an international conference for engineers and scientists.
 Established in 1964, it takes place every 3–4 years in countries around the world.

 Since 1999, the conference has been organised by the International Network of Women Engineers and Scientists (INWES), which was founded at the World Conference on Science (Budapest, Hungary) in 1999.
 The first conference took place in New York City, USA in 1964, the second followed in 1967 in Cambridge, UK.
 Since then meetings have taken place in Turin, Italy (1971); Cracow, Poland (1975); Rouen, France (1978); Mumbai, India, (1981); Washington DC, USA (1984); Abidjan, Ivory Coast (1988); Warwick, UK (1991); Budapest, Hungary (1996); Chiba, Japan (1999); Ottawa, Canada (2002); Seoul, Korea (2005); Lille, France (2008); Adelaide, Australia (2011); Los Angeles, USA (2014); New Delhi, India (2017).
-ICWES 18 was postponed due to the Covid pandemic and will take place in Coventry, UK, in 2021.
+ICWES 18 was postponed due to the Covid pandemic and took place in Coventry, UK, in 2021.
+ICWES 19 was hosted in Aotearoa, New Zealand in 2023.

 ICWES I - New York City

 The first ICWES conference took place in New York City, United States of America in 1964 and was organised by the American Society of Women Engineers (SWE).
 Beatrice Hicks was Conference Director and Ruth Shafer was Operations Chairman.
 The Technical Program was managed by Margaret R. Fox and the PR by Elsie Eaves.
 The theme of the conference was on developing engineering and scientific talent for the future.

 There were 493 listed attendees from 35 different countries, including Lillian Gilbreth, Beatrice Hicks, Grace Hopper, Ayyalasomayajula Lalitha, and Isabel Hardwich.
 The conference received funding from the National Science Foundation, the Asia Foundation, the Engineers Joint Council, as well as other companies and individual donations.
 Included in the conference programme was a trip to the New York's World Fair, which was taking place at the same time.
 The conference proceedings published a message sent to the conference from Lyndon B. Johnson, which stated that 'in focusing on the untapped potential and ability of talented women to participate in these professional activities, you and your colleagues are performing a distinguished service in our society'.

-Talks and statements were given by a variety of women from different countries, including Lillian Gilbreth (USA), Ira Rischowski (UK), Isabel Hardwich (UK), Cicely Thompson (UK) Jacqueline Juillard (Switzerland), Dorothy Mizoguchi (Japan), Ilse Knott-ter Meer (Germany), Olwen Wooster (Australia), Maria Telkes (US), Anna Amour (Italy) and Francisca Fernández-Hall, a civil engineer and Guatemalan ambassador to Israel.
+Talks and statements were given by a variety of women from different countries, including Lillian Gilbreth (USA), Ira Rischowski (UK), Isabel Hardwich (UK), Cicely Thompson (UK) Jacqueline Juillard (Switzerland), Dorothy Mizoguchi (Japan), Ilse Knott-ter Meer (West Germany), Olwen Wooster (Australia), Maria Telkes (US), Anna Amour (Italy) and Francisca Fernández-Hall, a civil engineer and Guatemalan ambassador to Israel.